openstack-archive/workload-ref-archs/workload-ref-archs/web-applications/sample/heat/README.rst

 Data    Database Server         MySQL
 ======  ======================  =====================================

-**NOTE:**  The sample WordPress application was tested with CentOS7 and Ubuntu Trusty.
-The sample application installation does not currently work with Ubuntu Xenial
+**NOTE:**  The sample WordPress application was tested with CentOS7 and Ubuntu Trusty and Ubuntu Xenial.

 -----------------
 Heat File Details